Watchet: Religious sites

-The Anglican St Decuman's church is probably on an ancient pre-Christian site, on a hill top between Watchet and Williton.
+The Anglican St Decuman's Church is probably on an ancient pre-Christian site, on a hill top between Watchet and Williton.
 An earlier church was situated by the sea at Daw's Castle (probably the original site of Watchet) but was abandoned because of sea erosion.
 When the church was rebuilt in the 12th century it appears that the bones of St Decuman were moved.
 The chancel of the present church is unusually wide and may have housed the tomb of St Decuman.
 The "Translation of Saint Decuman" used to be celebrated.
-The 15th century, Grade I listed, Church of St Decuman is dedicated to him.
+The 15th-century, Grade I listed church is dedicated to him.
 The Norman church was rebuilt in the 15th and 16th centuries when the central tower was demolished and the present one built at the west end.
 It was restored and reseated by James Piers St Aubyn between 1886 and 1891, with further internal alterations being made in 1896 when the Caen stone reredos was erected.

 The church was described by Francis Carolus Eeles ("St Decuman's Church") in 1932.
 He highlighted a fine geometrical east window with original tracery dating from the end of the 13th century and the perpendicular window tracery in the south isle.
 The series of wagon roofs with rich carving are above the rood screen in the nave and south aisle.
 The Wyndham Chapel occupies the east end of the north aisle and is dedicated to the Wyndham family of nearby Orchard Wyndham House, former lords of the manor.
 Included is a memorial to Sir John Wyndham (1558–1645), who played an important role in the establishment of defence organisation in the West Country against the threat of the Spanish Armada.
 Next to his monument is one to his parents, and the chest tomb of his grandparents, with monumental brasses, serves to separate the chapel from the chancel.
 A mural monument exists with kneeling effigies of two of Sir John's sons, Henry and George, as well as other monuments to the later family of Wyndham.
 The organ was presented to the church in 1933 by W. Wyndham.

 St Decuman's well is below the church.
 It is a 19th-century reconstruction of the earlier well on the site which dates from the Middle Ages.
-In addition to the Church of St Decumen there is also a Methodist church in Watchet.
+In addition to the Church of St Decuman there is also a Methodist church in Watchet.
 It was built as a Wesleyan chapel in 1871.
 The Baptist church was built in 1824.
 Cleeve Abbey, one of the best preserved medieval monasteries in England, lies about 2 mi west of Watchet, in the village of Washford.